 - Now mix these or rub steel kettle with a scrubber.

-- All stains remove with little bit effort.
+- All stains removed with a little bit of effort.

 - Wash thoroughly with clean water.